codeslacker1155/Weather-Conditions/README.md

 ## Acknowledgments

-Inspiration taken from using the 'nmap' port scanning tool.
+Inspiration taken from using the yahoo weather tool.